Menu

 Under the Maritime Land Zone Law, foreigners with more than five years of residency in Costa Rica may be allowed a majority share of ownership of the concession property (you must have residency).
 If not, the majority ownership must be held by a Costa Rican national or resident.

-That applies to corporations, too: The majority shareholder(s) of an S.A. cannot be foreign and must be Costa Rican or hold residency for more than five years.
+That applies to corporations, too: The majority shareholder(s) of an S.A. that holds rights to a concession cannot be foreign and must be Costa Rican or have permanent residency.
 Foreigners and foreign residents with less than five years of residency in Costa Rica may have minority ownership of concession property, but not a majority.
 And, like the rest of Costa Rica real estate, concession properties must be registered in the National Registry.

 And then, there are death and taxes…